Skip to content

 Key Features and Architecture

-• Anchor-Free Detection: Like many modern detectors, it uses an anchor-free approach, simplifying the architecture and improving generalization.
+• Anchor-Free Detection: Like many modern detectors, it uses an anchor-free approach, simplifying the architecture and improving generalization across different object sizes and aspect ratios.

 Use Cases